 Putting it all together

 We’ve laid some good ground work here, now let’s look at how these things come together to help communicate our data.
 We’ll spend less time talking about how to create these and more on why we create these as we do.
 But all of the source data and code to create these visualizations in this chapter are on the book website.
-Creating the basic types of plots are relatively easy within the R language and using ggplot2.
+Creating the basic types of plots are relatively easy within the R language and using ggplot2 and most of them are available as option in more familiar tools such as Excel.

 Using Points

 The easiest method to communicate and compare two quantitative variables is the basic scatter plot.
-Scatter plots position points along a common scale (both x and y scales) and allows the reader to very accurately determine the quantities of variables and compare between various points. creating it in R is insanely simple (plot(x, y)) and we’ll often do this just to “see” the data we are working with.
-For example, figure 6.9 shows eight hours of firewall traffic.
-Each dot represents total number of packets on the x-axis and total number of bytes transferred on the y-axis this firewall saw in 5 minutes.
+Scatter plots position points along a common scale (both x and y scales) and allows the consumer to very accurately determine the quantities of variables and compare between various points.
+It is insanely simple to create scatter plots in R: (plot(x, y)) and, we’ll often do this just to “see” the data we are working with.
+For example, Figure 6.9 shows eight hours of firewall traffic.
+Each dot represents total number of packets (x-axis) and total number of bytes transferred (y-axis) processed by the firewall over 5 minutes.

 Figure 6.9 Basic Scatter Plot [FILENAME 793725c06f009]